CrockettScience/RSauce/README.md

 # RSauce
 A lightweight java based 2d game engine using LWJGL.
-Currently in early developement.
+Student Project no longer in developement, but to showcase early developement habits.